binaricorn/agent/README.md

 # Getting started with ML101

-This is a getting started guide for beginners to Python who want to run through Francis Tseng's amazing [ML101 workshop notes](https://github.com/frnsys/ml101/tree/master/altai).
+This is a getting started guide for beginners to Python who want to run through Francis Tseng's [ML101 workshop notes](https://github.com/frnsys/ml101).

 ## Never ran a line of Python before?
 No problem.